D.R. Horton, Inc. research snapshot

 Fundamental monitor

-Reduce confidence if order growth depends mainly on larger incentives while gross margin, cash flow, and inventory discipline weaken.
+Reduce confidence if order growth depends mainly on larger incentives while gross margin, cash flow, and inventory discipline weaken, or if fiscal 2027 guidance is cut again.

 Investment research summary